shadow578/Project-Padoru/README.md

 # How To Use
 Simple:
-* Get the padoru.json file (newest version)
+* Get the padoru.json file (Use [this url](https://www.example.com/))
 * Parse the json.
 The Json data contains a Array of PadoruEntries.
 Each PadoruEntry contains
     * Id            	: This is a internal id to make each entry unique
     * ImageUrl      	: The Web URL to the image.
 Use this to get the image.
+The Image is hosted on github, in this repo
-    * ImagePath     : The local path to the image, relative to the collection root.
+    * ImagePath     	: The local path to the image, relative to the collection root
     * Name          	: The Name of the Character
     * IsFemale      	: Is this Character (canonically) female?
     * MALName       	: The Name of this Character in MAL's Database (may be empty)
     * MALId         	: The Character Id of this Character in MAL's Database (may be empty)
+	* ImageContributor	: The Person that contributed the Image to this collection
-    * ImageCreator  : The Name of the Person that created the Image (may be empty)
+    * ImageCreator  	: The Name of the Person that created the Image
     * ImageSource   	: A Link to the original source of the image (reddit post, pixiv, etc...) (may be empty)
 * Download Image using the URL in ImageUrl property
 * Padoru Padoru (all done)